 Young people are the carrier of European values - today and tomorrow.
 Erasmus+ provides an important basis for the evolvement of our common aims.
-Erasmusx10 opens the opportunity to increase European experiences among all young people from different backgrounds and strengthen the mutual living together in Europe.
-With Erasmusx10 we can expect far more participation of young people in our societies than is already existing.
-Solidarity among and between generations may increase.
-Erasmusx10 will improve the involvement of NGOs and their volunteers in youth work and related areas.
-Financial means are not a solution by their own, but it will support the raise of the quantity and the quality of youth mobility.
-Information, counselling and guidance will be enhanced and the reach out to groups of young people who can participate in European activities will be better and their number will increase.
+Erasmusx10 opens the opportunity to further increase European experiences among all young people from different backgrounds, to facilitate far more participation of young people in our societies, and to increase solidarity among and between generations.
+Erasmusx10 could also improve the involvement of NGOs and their volunteers in youth work and related areas.
+Information, counselling and guidance could be enhanced and their number increased.
 Erasmusx10 is an indispensable step forward to deepen European awareness.

 Erasmus is much more than one of the greatest successes of the European Union: it is a life-changing experience that every young person should be able to enjoy.
 If we want to be serious about the transformation of the European project, let’s make it real for all and multiply by 10 its funding!
 Everybody wins!